wirepas/gateway/rtc_service/README.md

 RTC_ID_TIMER = 1
 RTC_ID_TIMEZONE_OFFSET = 2

-Then the length of the value is coded in hex.
+Then the length of the value is coded in hexadecimal.
-And finally the value itself is encoded in hex.
+And finally the value itself is encoded in hexadecimal.

 For example, a message containing :